-- 1. Quality Assurance and Ethics Certification (QAEC) required for 4-H Youth enrolled in project. - 2.
+- Quality Assurance and Ethics Certification (QAEC) required for 4-H Youth enrolled in project.
 Junior rabbits are rabbits less than 6 months of age and senior rabbits are 6 months or older.
-Date for determining age is the date of the show. - 3.
-4-H members are responsible for reporting to the Department Superintendent if they wish to sell meat pen at the 4-H auction.
+Date for - determining age is the date of the show.
+3. 4-H member are responsible for reporting to the Department Superintendent if he/she wishes to sell a meat pen at the 4-H auction